-This course focuses on American poets who have come to prominence since 1963.
+Minimum Credits: 3 Maximum Credits: 3 This course focuses on American poets who have come to prominence since 1963.
 We will read widely in the poetry of this period to understand its unique contribution to the development of poetic form and its relationship to the culture that produced it.

-Academic Career: Undergraduate Course Component: Seminar Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: ENGCMP 0020 Course Attributes: Writing Requirement Course
+Academic Career: Undergraduate Course Component: Seminar Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: ENGWRT 0410 or Instructor Permission Course Attributes: Writing Intensive Course (WRIT)